 DOJ charges 47 with stealing $250 million from a pandemic food program for kids

-The Justice Department has unveiled criminal charges against 47 defendants who cheated the government out of $250 million that were supposed to be used to feed needy kids in Minnesota during the COVID-19 pandemic.
+The Justice Department has unveiled criminal charges against 47 defendants who allegedly cheated the government out of $250 million that was supposed to be used to feed needy kids in Minnesota during the COVID-19 pandemic.

 The DOJ said indictments allege "the largest pandemic relief fraud scheme charged to date."